Raju Tiwari

-Raju Tiwari (born 05 July 1979) is an Indian politician.
-He is the State President of Lok Janshakti Party (Ram Vilas) since June 2021.
+Raju Tiwari (born 5 July 1979) is an Indian politician.
+He was the Bihar State President of Lok Janshakti Party (Ram Vilas) since June 2021 till August 2026.
 He was elected to the Bihar Legislative Assembly representing the Govindganj Assembly Constituency in 2015 Bihar Legislative Assembly election as a Member of the Lok Janshakti Party.
 He is brother of the Former Member of Bihar Legislator Rajan Tiwari.

 Early life and education

 Raju Tiwari was born on July 5, 1979 to the Vishwajeewan Ram Tiwari and Kanti Devi in Gorakhpur, Uttar Pradesh.

 He completed his Masters degree with Arts from Deen Dayal Upadhyay Gorakhpur University in year 1994.